qubits/nanophotonicenglab.github.io/_pages/home.md

 #comments: true
 ---

-### Research

-My research interests are in multiphase fluid dynamics and involves developing tools and techniques for different engineering applications.
-Several natural and industrial processes rely on multiphase flows, e.g., nutrient transport in biological systems, sediment transport in water bodies, microparticle production, drug delivery and heat exchangers.
-Their ubiquitous nature at a wide range of system scales, from microchannel flows to industrial scale reactors, have spawned applications across several industries and disciplines such as energy harvesting, forensics and the development of healthcare and diagnostic devices.

-Over the course of my research career I have worked on different fundamental and applied problems: from investigating microparticle dynamics in vibrating droplets to developing novel frictionless engines.
-To achieve these research objectives, I design and develop experimental procedures and formulate supportive analytical and numerical models.
+### The Nanophotonics Engineering Laboratory

+The Nanophotonics Engineering Laboratory is dedicated to micro and nanophotonic engineering for the purpose of advancing modern light applications in a broad range of areas such as quantum computing, chemical sensing, renewable energy harvesting, and so on.
+The lab's activities involve both fundamental and applied research in photonics to study advanced optical structures such as photonic crystals, plasmonic structures, and metamaterials.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/researchims/res_int.png" alt="chamber" width="40%">

 ### Background
 <br>